ljonesdesign/INLS161-2021-spring/docs/02-commandline.md

 opal.ils.unc.edu/~<onyen>
 ```

-You should see **Forbidden** message.
-That is good; that means you have an account, and you need to reset permissions.
+If you see **Forbidden** message, that means you have an account, but you have permission problems.
+Let me know in the Zoom chat if
+this is that case for you.
+This semester, the permissions should have been set for you.

 Darth Vader **does not** have an account on opal, so he **can't be found**: <https://opal.ils.unc.edu/~darthv>